awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

   }
 ```

-Any configuration files appended to the configuration must have different filenames from each other and from the initial configuration file\.
-If you use `append-config` with a configuration file with the same filename as a configuration file the agent is already using, the append command will overwrite the information from the first configuration file, instead of appending to it\.
-This is true even if the two configuration files with the same filename are on different file paths\.
+Any configuration files appended to the configuration must have different file names from each other and from the initial configuration file\.
+If you use `append-config` with a configuration file with the same file name as a configuration file that the agent is already using, the append command overwrites the information from the first configuration file instead of appending to it\.
+This is true even if the two configuration files with the same file name are on different file paths\.

-The preceding example shows the use of two configuration files, but there is no limit to the number of configuration files you can append to the agent configuration\.
+The preceding example shows the use of two configuration files, but there is no limit to the number of configuration files that you can append to the agent configuration\.
 You can also mix the use of configuration files located on servers and configurations located in Parameter Store\.

 ## Aggregating or Rolling Up Metrics Collected by the CloudWatch Agent<a name="CloudWatch-Agent-aggregating-metrics"></a>

-To aggregate or "roll up" metrics collected by the agent, add an `aggregation_dimensions` field to the section for that metric in the agent configuration file\.
+To aggregate or roll up metrics collected by the agent, add an `aggregation_dimensions` field to the section for that metric in the agent configuration file\.

 For example, the following configuration file snippet rolls up metrics on the `AutoScalingGroupName` dimension\.
 The metrics from all instances in each Auto Scaling group are aggregated and can be viewed as a whole\.